 3.1 Relationship between Participatory Monitoring and Evaluation (PM&E) practices and climate change adaptation measures

 Participatory climate adaptation planning with the local community integrates local knowledge and needs with scientific information, allowing for responsive adaptation interventions that best reflect the community’s risk level and values [45, 46].
-Increased community-based planning is therefore vital for addressing trade-offs and synergies between the three pillars of productivity, adaptation and mitigation [47].
-Results of the Spearman correlation between participatory monitoring and evaluation (PM&E) practices (independent variable) and climate change adaptation measures (dependent variable) are summarized in table 6 below.
-Participatory planning with farmers’ representatives at district/sub-county/cooperative level as well as needs assessment during the planning process with farming communities were positively and significantly correlated with adoption of planting shade trees (r=.272**; p=0.00 and r=.203**; p=0.00, respectively).
-However, the both correlations were weak, implying that increment in participatory planning with farmers’ representatives as well as needs assessment during the planning process with farming communities, may not necessarily enhance adoption of planting shade trees.
+Increased community-based planning is therefore vital for addressing trade-offs and synergies between the three pillars of productivity, adaptation, and mitigation [47].
+Results of the Spearman correlation between participatory monitoring and evaluation (PM&E) practices (independent variable) and climate change adaptation measures (dependent variable) are summarized in Table 6 below.
+Participatory planning with farmers’ representatives at the district/sub-county/cooperative level as well as needs assessment during the planning process with farming communities were positively and significantly correlated with the adoption of planting shade trees (r=.272**; p=0.00 and r=.203**; p=0.00, respectively).
+However, both correlations were weak, implying that an increment in participatory planning with farmers’ representatives as well as needs assessment during the planning process with farming communities, may not necessarily enhance the adoption of planting shade trees.
 This could in part be due to land shortage and fragmentation in the district [48, 49, 50] and/or tree growing is not being prioritized in the area [51, 52].
-Nevertheless, studies conducted in Ethiopia by [53], showed that limited participation of the local community in planning, resulted into limited planting of trees and many of them being planted on rocky areas and land inappropriate to sustain them.
+Nevertheless, studies conducted in Ethiopia by [53], showed that limited participation of the local community in planning resulted in the limited planting of trees many of them being planted on rocky areas and land inappropriate to sustain them.
 Participatory planning in planting trees has been reported to replace the top-down ‘reforestation’ approaches that are insensitive to local needs and preferences [54].

-On the other hand, results further showed that participatory planning with farmers’ representatives at district/sub-county/cooperative level as well as needs assessment during the planning process with farming communities were positively correlated with soil and water conservation practices (r=.920, p=0.00; r=.684, p=0.00, respectively) as climate change adaptation measures.
-The correlation shows a strong association, implying that participatory planning with farmers’ representatives as well as needs assessment during the planning process with farming communities, resulted into increased use of soil and water conservation practices as a means of climate change adaptation.
+On the other hand, results further showed that participatory planning with farmers’ representatives at the district/sub-county/cooperative level as well as needs assessment during the planning process with farming communities were positively correlated with soil and water conservation practices (r=.920, p=0.00; r=.684, p=0.00, respectively) as climate change adaptation measures.
+The correlation shows a strong association, implying that participatory planning with farmers’ representatives as well as needs assessment during the planning process with farming communities, resulted in increased use of soil and water conservation practices as a means of climate change adaptation.
 This finding is in agreement with several earlier studies which have demonstrated that participation of farmers in soil and water conservation planning, increases the acceptance and adoption of these climate adaptation measures [e.g. 55, 56, 57, 58, 59].
 This is because these climate adaption measures solve problems that are perceived by farmers themselves [60, 57].

 All in all, these findings spell out the contribution of decision making during strategic planning for governments in monitoring and evaluation that translate to the communities at grassroots levels [18, 24].
 Our results confirm several research studies that revealed that farmers’ adoption of soil and water conservation practices and shade trees is influenced by their perception and prior knowledge and benefits to make such decisions [61, 62, 63, 64].
 In addition, also [25] established that farmers attain empowerment from consultations.
 Needs assessment are crucial in participatory monitoring and evaluation processes.